Mike Krahulik: Publicity

-In 2005, Krahulik responded to an offer Jack Thompson made ("A Modest Video Game Proposal") requesting the creation of an ultra-violent game featuring a protagonist who murders video game developers.
-In Thompson's proposal, the protagonist would be motivated by the death of his son at the hands of a video-game-inspired teenager.
-Thompson claimed he would donate $10,000 USD towards a charity of then-current Take-Two Interactive chairman Paul Eibeler's choosing if such a game was made (which it eventually was).
-Krahulik, in the email, said he and fellow gamers had raised about half a million dollars toward charity.
-According to Krahulik, "Jack actually just called and screamed at me for a couple minutes.
+In 2005, anti-video game activist Jack Thompson wrote an open letter ("A Modest Video Game Proposal") in which he said he would donate $10,000 USD if a game developer would create an ultra-violent game whose protagonist murders video game developers.
+Krahulik responded to Thompson with an email in which he said that he and fellow gamers had raised about half a million dollars toward charity.
+Krahulik later said, "Jack actually just called and screamed at me for a couple minutes.
 He said if I email him again I will 'regret it'.
 What a violent man."
-Krahulik, along with the rest of the Penny Arcade staff, later opted to "step in" for Jack Thompson.
-Thompson refused to donate $10,000 to charity because he considered the game put forth to meet his challenge subpar.
-He also claimed that his proposal was satirical and not a serious offer.
-Penny Arcade donated the money in his stead to the Entertainment Software Association with the note, "For Jack Thompson, because Jack Thompson won't".
+After a group of developers made such a game (2006's "I'm O.K – A Murder Simulator"), Thompson refused to make the donation, calling the game subpar and saying that his proposal was satirical, not serious.
+Krahulik and the Penny Arcade staff then donated $10,000 to the Entertainment Software Association with the note, "For Jack Thompson, because Jack Thompson won't".

 Along with Holkins, Krahulik was included on the 2010 Time 100 for their work on Penny Arcade.

-In 2010, Krahulik and Penny Arcade received criticism stemming from several controversial comics and statements with respect to the transgender community and rape, particularly in response to a comic featuring fictional creatures known as "dickwolves."
-Krahulik and Holkins dismissed these criticisms, later selling "Team Dickwolves" T-shirts based on the strip.
+In 2010, Krahulik and Penny Arcade were criticized for several comics and statements about the transgender community and rape, particularly in response to a comic featuring fictional creatures known as "dickwolves."
+Krahulik and Holkins dismissed these criticisms, later selling "Team Dickwolves" T-shirts.
 In June 2013, Krahulik apologized and donated $20,000 to LGBTQ youth suicide prevention group The Trevor Project.

-In 2011, Krahulik provided a foreword for the book The Art and Making of Star Wars: The Old Republic, which was about the production of the massively multiplayer online role-playing game Star Wars: The Old Republic.
+In 2011, Krahulik wrote a foreword for the book The Art and Making of Star Wars: The Old Republic, which was about the production of the massively multiplayer online role-playing game Star Wars: The Old Republic.